 Camp Base Layers

-Those who hate cold nights and easily sleep cooler should look to bring along a pair of merino wool tops and bottoms that can help give you that needed extra warmth in your sleeping quilt or make it more comfortable to sleep.
+Those who hate cold nights and easily sleep cooler should bring along a pair of merino wool tops and bottoms that can help give you that needed extra warmth in your sleeping quilt or make it more comfortable to sleep.

-I typically bring along a pair of 200+ rated merino wool sleeping clothes as I can use them both for sleeping and as extra warmth if need be during the evening or on emergency days.
+I typically bring along a pair of 200+ rated Merino wool sleeping clothes as I can use them both for sleeping and as extra warmth if need be during the evening or on emergency days.

 The final thing you could choose to bring is something to wear around town while you are doing laundry and this could be any simple pants, shorts, and tee.

-I like to bring along a pair of shorts and a t-shirt as they are what I am most comfortable in but again it is up to you what you want to bring as many will skip these due to the extra weight.
+I like to bring along a pair of shorts and a T-shirt as they are what I am most comfortable in but again it is up to you what you want to bring as many will skip these due to the extra weight.

 Final Thoughts on What Clothes to Bring on the Appalachian Trail

 When preparing for a hike on the Appalachian Trail, what clothes you bring is an important consideration.
 You’ll want to make sure to have layers that can protect you from the unpredictable weather in the mountains.

 Hopefully, I’ve helped you think more on the subject today and precisely what you might want to bring on your AT thru-hike!
 I know clothing can be a daunting topic, but it will be much easier once you have your system worked out.